 - The BCO would hear the transmission of ETAC that was within 15 feet of him operating on a different frequency.
 So, if ETAC was operating on 145.xxx and the BCO was operating on 146.xxx, BCO would lose communications with SFFD’s Mobile Command 1, and BCO would hear the transmission of ETAC using an entirely different frequency — inter-modulation.

 Here is a video clip of my Motorola XPR 7550e (UHF) blocking out the incoming signal of my Ailunce HD1GPS.
-The Ailunce HD1GPS, regrettably, is Direct Conversion and doesn’t appear to use any front-end filtering system.
+The Anytone and Ailunce HD1GPS, regrettably, are Direct Conversion and don’t appear to use any front-end filtering system.
 In an emergency ICS-based comm environment, the proximity of different operators using their transceivers are as close to each other as shown in my video clip.

 So, what caused these two events?